pauljeremyturner/ethereum-tic-tac-toe/README.md

 # ethereum-tic-tac-toe

-This is an ethereum port of the class game tictactoe.
+This is an ethereum port of the classic game tictactoe.
 Play the computer at tic tac toe via ethereum blockchain (geth/ golang).

 The Smart Contract is written in Solidity.